sharden007/timescale_fastapi/README.md

   }
 ]
 By following these steps, you can easily create sensors, stream sensor data, and query statistics from your API.
 For sensors with pre-generated data, you can retrieve the statistics immediately.
 For new sensors, you can stream data and retrieve their daily stats dynamically.

+KAFKA:

+After making changes ot kafka-run-class.bat file (if error input line too long) run in Powershell Terminal: $ .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties   - to start zookeeper

+Then in another powershell Terminal: (start Kafka)

+# After making these changes:
+- Run your producer (python kafka_producer.py) to generate sensor data.
+Run your consumer (python kafka_consumer.py) and monitor for any errors.

+Check your PostgreSQL database to ensure that records are being inserted correctly with proper timestamps.

+SELECT * FROM public.sensor_data